ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image62.jpg" title="1tv inaccessible" alt="1tv inaccessible">}}

-In this case, we can see that `http://1tv.ru` presented signs of blocking (“[anomaly](https://ooni.org/support/glossary/#network-anomaly)”) when tested on Vodafone Italia (AS30722) on 24th March 2021 at 19:54 local time.
+In this case, we can see that `http://1tv.ru` presented signs of blocking (“[anomaly](https://ooni.org/support/glossary/#network-anomaly)”) when tested on Magticom Ltd (AS16010) on 2nd August 2022 at 10:16 local time.
 In particular, we can see that it presented signs of [DNS tampering](https://ooni.org/support/glossary/#dns-tampering) (based on the heuristics of the [OONI Web Connectivity test](https://ooni.org/nettest/web-connectivity/)).
-This means that MAgticom Ltd. may have blocked access to `http://1tv.ru` (on 2nd August 2022) by means of DNS.
+This means that Magticom Ltd. may have blocked access to `http://1tv.ru` (on 2nd August 2022) by means of TCP/IP blocking.

 As [false positives](https://ooni.org/support/glossary/#false-positive) can occur, we annotate test results that failed to meet all of the criteria of our [Web Connectivity test](https://ooni.org/nettest/web-connectivity/) as “[anomalies](https://ooni.org/support/faq/#how-can-i-interpret-ooni-data)” (rather than “confirmed blocked”), indicating that the tested website *might* be blocked.